 If you're a fan of Avatar: The Last Airbender, The Adventure Zone: Balance, or Castle in the Sky, be sure to listen to Quest Friends!

 Quest Friends! is a single story told over multiple episodes, and, as such, we highly recommend you start listening at episode 1.
 However, if you'd like to jump in at a later point, here are our recommendations.
 All of these points are accessible for new listeners, but if you get lost, you can always read the episode summaries for the episodes that you skipped.

-For those who want a quick sample of the show.
+For those who want a quick sample of the show's characters and tone.

 For those who want to experience the show at its best before starting episode 1.

 What is an "actual play?"

 An "actual play" podcast (also known as a "real play" podcast) is a form of audio drama where the story is told collaboratively by a group of people playing a role-playing game.
 The specific rules vary from game-to-game.
 In our case, four players take on the role of a protagonist in the story, while the fifth player (known as the "Game Master"), takes on the role of every other character, playing not only the side characters that help out our protagonists and the antagonists that fight them, but the world itself.

 Not every actual play is the same.
 Some are comedic, some serious.
 Some are highly edited, while others aim to simulate the feeling of being in the room with the players as they tell the story together.
 While Quest Friends! is often silly and many many hours are put into editing, any listener will quickly realize how close we are as friends, with emotional moments fueled by our care for the narrative and each other.